-- 3. Click Apply The Authentication Host properties are defined, and the device is updated. - To edit an authentication, click Edit adjacent to the relevant IP Address on the list.
-The upper fields display the current values, which then can be edited. - To delete an authentication, click \\\\\\ adjacent to the relevant IP Address on the list.
+- To edit an authentication, click Edit adjacent to the relevant IP Address on the list.
+The upper fields display the current values, which then can be edited. - To delete an authentication, click Delete adjacent to the relevant IP Address on the list.
 The Authentication Server settings are defined, and the device is updated.